twz123/k0s/docs/install.md

 3. Reboot the system.

-    A few small k0s fragments persist even after the reset (for example, iptables).
-As such, you should initiate a reboot after the running of the `k0s reset` command.
+    A few small k0s fragments persist even after the reset, such as iptables rules.
+Reboot the machine after running `k0s reset`.

 ## Next Steps